VERASENSE™ Sensor-Assisted TKA Two-Year Multicenter Study Data Demonstrates 97% Patient Satisfaction Following Total Knee Arthroplasty

 - Balanced patients achieved an average activity level score of 66.8, corresponding to light to moderate labor categories (tennis, light jogging, heavy yard work).
 Unbalanced patients’ activity level score was 47.6, well within the semi-sedentary range (light housework, walking short distances).
 It is important to note that balanced patients showed drastically improved activity level scores from six months to 24 months after surgery, while the average activity level scores of unbalanced patients remained relatively flat over the same time period.*

-“This exciting new VERASENSE™ clinical study data demonstrates a significant and positive impact on patient activity level, pain and satisfaction,” said Ivan Delevic, President and Chief Executive Officer of OrthoSensor.
+“This exciting new VERASENSE™ clinical study data demonstrate a significant and positive impact on patient activity level, pain, and satisfaction,” said Ivan Delevic, President and Chief Executive Officer of OrthoSensor.
 “Our simple, easy-to-adopt technology has been shown to improve function and implant stability, which leads to better quality patient outcomes.
 We believe these findings coupled with our previously published data further establish the important role that VERASENSE™ Sensor-Assisted Surgery plays in TKA procedures.”

 Studies were conducted using a sample size of 135 patients and 8 contributing surgeons.
 Data indicate that all patients scored in the same range regardless of site or surgeon.
 These data are a follow-up to six-month and one-year data that were previously published in peer-reviewed journals.28, 29, 32